CodingWonders/dt_help/en/docs/img_tasks/mgmt/export_image.md

 ## Usage

-This procedure is similar to the one you would follow when [capturing a directory or a drive to an image](../capture_image).

 1. Specify the source image file from which to export the Windows image you have made changes to
 2. Specify a location for the exported Windows image
 3. Choose the index to export using the index picker